Nine things not to miss at the museum

 The Power Hall is packed full of engines, all themed around water.
 Each engine was originally used to move water or drive things through it; or used water (hydraulic engines), or steam to drive boat engines.

-The engines are looked after by our museum volunteers and you can usually find them in the Power Hall on Mondays and Tuesdays and they will be happy to talk to you about their work.
+The engines are looked after by our museum volunteers and you can usually find them in the Power Hall and they will be happy to talk to you about their work.

 3. Boats of every description